-In 2023, BBSI began offering employee benefit programs to our clients.
-The employee benefit programs are designed to provide strategic value to our clients through access to best-in-class plans and service.
-Benefit plans available to clients include medical, dental and vision plans, flexible spending accounts and health savings accounts, life insurance and voluntary accident coverage, critical illness and disability coverage, among others.
+In 2023, BBSI began offering additional employee benefit programs to our clients.
+The new benefit programs available to clients include medical, dental and vision plans, flexible spending accounts and health savings accounts, life insurance and voluntary accident coverage, critical illness and disability coverage, among others.
+These additional employee benefit programs are offered through fully insured arrangements with third-party carriers and are designed to provide strategic value to our clients through access to best-in-class plans and service.